Countly/countly-sdk-documentation/sdk_dev_guide/current.md

 </p>
 <h3 id="h_01HPM01NK3HSSW3XXSKYXRQR0B">Health Information with Instant Request</h3>
 <p>
-  During SDK operation, it should collect a variety of metrics regarding its usage.
+  During SDK operation, various metrics regarding its usage should be collected.
   Those collected metrics should then be periodically sent.
 </p>
 <p>
   The trigger for sending the collected metrics is the end of SDK initialization.
-  At that point the SDK should send over all health metrics collected since the last time the health metrics were successfully sent.
+  At that point, the SDK should send overall health metrics collected since the last time the health metrics were successfully sent.
 </p>
 <p>